AdobeDocs/journeys.en/help/using/about/external-systems.md

 ## Timeout and retries

-If the capping rule is fullfilled, then the timeout rule is applied.
+If the capping rule is fulfilled, then the timeout rule is applied.

 In each journey, you can define a timeout duration.
 This allows you to set a maximum duration when calling an external system.
 Timeout duration is configured in the properties of a journey.
 Refer to [this page](../building-journeys/changing-properties.md#timeout_and_error).

 This timeout is global to all external calls (external API calls in custom actions and custom data sources).
-By default it is set to 5 seconds.
+By default, it is set to 5 seconds.

 During the defined timeout duration, Journey Orchestration tries to call the external system.
 After the first call, a maximum of three retries can be performed within the timeout duration.
 The number of retries cannot be changed.

 Each retry uses one slot.
 If you have a capping of 100 calls per second and each of your calls require two retries, the rate drops to 30 calls per second (each call uses 3 slots).

 The timeout duration value depends on the use case.
 If you want to send your message quickly, for example when the client enters the store, then you do not want to set up a long timeout.
-Also the longer the timeout is, the more items will be placed in queue.
+Also, the longer the timeout is, the more items will be placed in queue.
 This can impact performance.
 If Journey Orchestration performs 1000 calls per seconds, keeping 5 or 15 seconds of data can overwhelm the system.

 Let's take an example for a timeout of 5 seconds.